alcoceba/ngCarouselDirective/README.md

 }
 </pre>

-You can also add images from your assets folder using `file` attribute instead of `url` attribute:
+You can also add images from your assets folder or resources folder using `file` attribute instead of `url` attribute:
 <pre>
 @Component({
     selector: "my-app",